 In a person with HIV who is not taking HIV treatment, untreated chlamydia may make them more infectious.
 This is because untreated sexually transmitted infections can increase HIV viral load in genital fluids.
 However, if the person with HIV is taking effective HIV treatment and has an undetectable viral load, they will not pass HIV on.
 Chlamydia will not make a difference to this.

 In an HIV-negative person, having chlamydia can make it more likely that they will be infected with HIV if they are exposed to the virus.

-Chlamydia can also be passed on from mother to child during childbirth and can affect the baby’s eyes and cause pneumonia.
-All women with HIV should have a sexual health check-up during their pregnancy.
+Chlamydia can also be passed on to a child during childbirth and can affect the baby’s eyes and cause pneumonia.
+During pregnancy, all people with HIV should have a sexual health check-up.

 Using a condom for anal or vaginal sex, or a condom or dental dam (a sheet of latex) for oral sex, is an effective way of avoiding transmission of chlamydia.

 Also, don’t share sex toys.
 If you do, wash them or cover them with a new condom before anyone else uses them.

 If you are sexually active, you are advised to have regular sexual health check-ups, especially if you have recently had a new partner.
 It is recommended that people with HIV have a sexual health check at least once a year.
 There you will be tested for chlamydia and other sexually transmitted infections.
 In some situations, having a check-up more often may be recommended, such as if you are having condomless sex with new or casual partners.
 Gay and bisexual men who are having sex without a condom – including oral sex – with new or casual partners are advised to have a sexual health check every three months.

 Chlamydia can affect the anus, penis, cervix, throat and eyes.